Jeremiah Program and Excelsia Injury Care Tenant Fit-Out

 St. Joseph Parish

-The St. Joseph Parish project involved two small additions and a 12,000 square foot renovation of the historic St. Joseph Parish sanctuary in Cockeysville, Maryland.
-The intent behind the additions was to facilitate a new radiused seating scheme, rather than a “T” shaped layout where a large portion of the congregation had to view the mass’s celebrants from the side.
-The footprint of the building had to be enlarged to accommodate this expanded, cohesive seating layout, while maintaining the historic integrity of the building and not draw attention to the extensive work required to complete it.
-To meet this objective, our skilled team had to meticulously shore up the original structure and seamlessly integrate the new sections with the historic stone, copper gutters & downspouts, and slate roof, navigating immovable obstructions (foundation rock, etc) that were pervasive beneath the church.
+The St. Joseph Parish project involved two additions and a 12,000-square foot renovation of the historic St. Joseph Parish sanctuary in Cockeysville, Maryland.
+This project, which won the ABC Excellence in Construction Project of the Year for Greater Baltimore chapter, included additions facilitated a new radiused seating scheme that provided parishioners with better visibility of the sanctuary.
+To meet this objective, our team had to shore up the original structure and integrate new steel framing into matching stone veneer additions, with copper gutters, downspouts, and slate roof, all while navigating immovable obstructions (foundation rock, etc.) that were pervasive beneath the church.

-In addition to the exterior wall modifications and various ADA site improvements, CAM’s work included the construction of a new altar and stone arch, new ductwork and HVAC distribution, ornamental tile flooring, a coffered ceiling system with a dome and back-lit stain glass oculus, and a radiused cornice with cove lighting around the perimeter of the sanctuary.
-All of the original stained-glass windows had to be removed and reinstalled due to the extensive drywall finishing work taking place around it.
-The building is now equipped with a new sprinkler system, architectural lighting, and hand-crafted millwork.
-MEP upgrades were made throughout the facility to extend the life and enhance the efficiency of existing equipment.
+In addition to exterior wall modifications and various ADA site improvements, CAM’s work included the construction of a new altar with a stone arch hand-picked from the local quarry, new radiant piping, ductwork, underground plumbing, ornamental tile flooring, a coffered ceiling system with a dome and back-lit stain glass oculus, and a radiused cornice with cove lighting around the perimeter of the sanctuary.
+The original stained-glass windows were protected, and four windows had to be removed and reinstalled in the new openings created by the additions.
+The building is now equipped with a new sprinkler system, architectural lighting, hand-crafted millwork, and a 2,200-pipe Peragallo organ that was custom-built within this space and engineered to optimize the acoustical performance of the sanctuary.
+Additionally, MEP upgrades were made throughout the facility to extend the life and enhance the efficiency of existing equipment.

 This project required numerous skilled trades to complete the myriad challenging tasks presented.
-Most notably, the vast majority of new framing and drywall work had to be conducted from a suspended scaffolding platform to remove the old wood ceiling without damaging the original historic wood roof framing above.
-This challenge was compounded by the need to conceal the new mechanical distribution throughout before finishing installation of the coffered ceiling system.
-Along with the custom-built coffers, CAM’s craftsmen created an expansive hand-painted dome within the center of the sanctuary.
+Most notably, the majority of new framing and drywall work had to be conducted from a scaffolding platform to remove the old wood ceiling without damaging the original historic wood roof framing above.
+This challenge was compounded by the need to conceal the new mechanical distribution throughout before finishing the installation of the coffered ceiling system.
+To allow for the construction of the dome, extensive modifications had to be made to the roof truss construction as well as the relocation of MEP systems whose routing had to traverse the future dome.

-CAM also had to coordinate closely with the owner to provide a safe working environment that would not impact the operations of the adjacent, occupied, K-8th school facility.
-To this effort, CAM coordinated deliveries so that they would not overlap with drop-off and pick-up times for the students.
-Furthermore, CAM worked closely with utility companies so that electricity and water services were never disrupted during the school’s hours of operation.
+Daily correspondence between CAM and the owner facilitated a safe working environment that prevented disruptions to the operations of the adjacent, occupied, K-8th school facility.
+To this effort, our project management team coordinated deliveries so that they would not overlap with drop-off and pick-up times for the students.
+Furthermore, our superintendent and project manager worked closely with utility companies so that electricity and water services were never disrupted during the school’s hours of operation.

 On several occasions, CAM saw opportunities to save the owner cost by value engineering different alternatives to line items that had to be purchased.
-The most significant opportunities presented themselves in the lighting systems and the heating system regulation.
-By suggesting an alternative regulation to the heating system and enlisting a different lighting supplier who could custom-fabricate a comparable pendant fixture, CAM was able to generate over $100,000 in savings for the owner—a substantial percentage of those respective line items.
+By suggesting an alternative regulation to the heating system and enlisting a different lighting supplier who could custom-fabricate a pendant fixture that was comparable to the much more expensive fixture specified, CAM was able to generate over $100,000 in savings for the owner—a substantial percentage of those line items.

-This project has a significant communal impact which CAM embraced throughout its various phases.
-The most storied aspect of this project lies within St. Joseph Parish’s connection to the local Beaver Dam Quarry.
-When the church was first constructed, stones from the quarry were used to create the building, and many of the immigrant quarry workers were members of the parish.
-For this project, CAM created a stone arch surrounding the crucifix, above the new tabernacle, sourcing stones from that very same quarry with which the church was originally built.
-We were joined by the monsignor and architect to hand-select the new stones which had the most authentic look and feel.
-This feature not only serves as only the most prominent visual focal point behind the priest during mass, but also as a reminder that the parish is a place built from the community and for the community.
+This project has a significant communal impact, which CAM embraced throughout its various phases.
+When the church was first constructed in 1852, stones from the local Beaver Dam Quarry were used to create the building, and many of the Irish immigrant quarry workers were members of the parish.
+For this project, our crew created a stone arch that mirrors the original entrance and surrounds the crucifix, above the new tabernacle, to extend the sense of being welcomed just as the front door symbolizes; this was done by sourcing stone from the very same quarry from which the church was originally built.
+This feature not only serves as the most prominent visual focal point behind the priest during mass but also as a reminder that the parish is a place built by the community and for the community.

 Chick Webb Recreation Center